 When faced with an acute injury, a Bowtech practitioner may effectively apply the work to address only the traumatized areas, since the client has had little time to compensate for, and accommodate to, the injury.
 However, most practitioners find themselves working with clients whose conditions have developed gradually over many years, and patterns of dysfunctional muscle recruitment and posture have become entrenched over time.
 In these cases, Bowtech practitioners often need to take a more ‘whole-body’ approach to facilitate optimal alignment and recovery.

-Rather than focusing on a single complaint, Bowtech addresses the entire body, by restoring balance via the autonomic nervous system (ANS), which controls over 80% of bodily functions and is very susceptible to external stressors.
+Rather than focusing on a single complaint, Bowtech addresses the entire body, by restoring balance via the nervous system, which controls bodily functions and is very susceptible to external stressors.
 Most people today live in a constant state of high stress and sympathetic ANS over-stimulation (fight, flight or freeze mode).
 Healing can occur only after the ANS shifts from sympathetic to parasympathetic dominance (rest, relax and repair mode).
 Bowtech enables that shift.
 During a session, the client often drops into deep relaxation or falls asleep, and loud peristalsis may be heard.
 Both of these changes are indications of a profound release from stress and a shift towards parasympathetic influence.
 This shift could explain, in part, the common observation that a Bowtech session seems to reactivate the recovery process in situations where healing from trauma, sickness or surgery has stalled or reached a plateau.

 Bowtech, as a complementary method does not interfere with traditional medical care.
 In contrast to other hands-on modalities, where the practitioner imposes correction on the client through manipulation, Bowtech facilitates the body in healing itself, with minimal intervention.